Cris and Cru Kahui homicides: Deaths

 On 13 June 2006, upon returning home after a night of partying, King found that the twins suffered extensive bruises and that their grandfather, William "Banjo" Kahui, had performed cardiopulmonary resuscitation on them.
 Police said Banjo was not the only person in the house at the time.
 According to former MP John Tamihere, members of Chris Kahui's extended family had said "a young relative", whom they refused to name, was caring for the infants on the day they were fatally injured.
 King and Kahui took their children to the family's general practitioner, who ordered immediate hospitalisation for the infants.
 The coroner made a finding that Kahui refused to take the children to hospital, running away from the family car and leaving a distraught King carrying the twins in their carriers into the hospital on her own.

 Doctors immediately discovered that the infants had serious brain injuries.
 Both had suffered skull fractures from blunt force trauma, and Cris had a broken femur.
 An orthopaedic specialist told The Sunday Star-Times that in order to break the femur of a baby, the bone would have to be deliberately bent at a 90-degree angle, ruling out an accidental cause of the injury.
 After the infants were transferred to Starship Children's Hospital, hospital staff notified the police.
-CYF removed Shane and their female cousin Cayenne, aged six months, from two rented Housing New Zealand homes – one in Clendon and the other in Mangere — where Cris and Cru had lived.
+CYF removed Shane and their female cousin Cayenne, aged six months, from two rented Housing New Zealand homes – one in Clendon and the other in Māngere — where Cris and Cru had lived.
 Police said they were treated in hospital for injuries resulting from "neglect", showing signs of malnourishment and poor hygiene.
 According to the Herald on Sunday newspaper, the two children were to be returned to the family in September 2006, but neither the parents nor members of Kahui's family who persistently refused to cooperate with police would be their caregivers.

 Cris and Cru were ultimately taken off life support, with Cru being the first to die at 5 a.m. on 18 June.
 Cris died at 6:45 p.m. later in the day.
 The bodies were released to the family on 21 June, taken to the Manurewa marae for a tangihanga (funeral rites), and were buried at the Manukau City cemetery on 24 June.